-6. Income Tax Status
+5. Income Tax Status

-The Company received a favorable determination letter dated August 12, 2014 which stated that the Plan is qualified under Section 401(a) of the Code and, therefore, the related trust is exempt from taxation.
-Subsequent to receiving the letter, the Plan was amended.
-Once qualified, the Plan is required to operate in conformity with the Code to maintain its qualification.
-The Plan's administrator believes the Plan, as amended, is being operated in compliance with the applicable requirements of the Code.
+The Company received a favorable determination letter dated August 12, 2014, which stated that the Plan is qualified under Section 401(a) of the Code; therefore, the related trust is exempt from taxation.
+Subsequent to the issuance of the determination letter, the Plan was amended.
+To maintain its qualified status, the Plan is required to operate in conformity with the Code.
+The Plan's administrator has indicated it will take whatever steps are necessary to maintain the tax qualified status of the Plan.

-At December 31, 2014, the Plan had no unrecognized tax benefits related to uncertain tax positions.
-The Plan recognizes interest related to unrecognized tax benefits in interest expense and recognizes penalties in other expense.
+GAAP requires Plan management to evaluate uncertain tax positions taken by the Plan.
+The financial statement effects of a tax position are recognized when the position is more likely than not, based on the technical merits, to be sustained upon examination by the IRS.
+At December 31, 2018, the Plan had no unrecognized tax benefits related to uncertain tax positions.
+The Plan recognizes interest related to unrecognized tax benefits in interest expense and recognizes penalties in other expense, of which there were none for 2018.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
-The Plan administrator believes the Plan is no longer subject to income tax examinations for years prior to 2011.